andrewmourcos/Jackal/README.md

 # Jackal

-What to do rn:
-- setup web application framework so that python (CV) is usable

 goal:
-- Computer vision web service?
--
+- App that turns piano video into notes

 backend:
 - python + opencv

 frontend:
-- website design (HTML, CSS)
+- website (HTML, CSS)
+- find a way to incorporate Python+OpenCV into a site